oziris78/tffn-java-parser/README.md

 2. Action End Token - `]`
 3. Ignore Token - `!`

-In a TFFN format string, parts that will get replaced by another string are called "actions".
+In a TFFN format string, previously defined bracket texts are "actions".
 Each action starts with `[` and ends with `]`.

 There are two types of actions:
 1. Static Actions: Always replaced with the same string.
-2. Dynamic Actions: Can be replaced with different strings each time.
+2. Dynamic Actions: Can be replaced with different strings each time or literally do any manipulation to the formatting process.

 You can use the ignore token `!` to escape `[` or `]`.
 This token can also escape itself. :)

-For example, if "hello" is a static action that expands to "Hello World!" and if "rand" is a dynamic action that expands to a random digit:
+For example, if "hello" is a static action that expands to "Hello World!" and if "rand" is a dynamic action that adds a random digit to the string:
 - format = `"[hello] Mr. [rand][rand][rand]"` can expand to `"Hello World!
 Mr. 216"`, `"Hello World!
 Mr. 937"`, ...
 - format = `"![[rand][rand]]!"` can expand to `"[12]"`, `"[36]"`, `"[99]"`, `"[27]"`, ...
 - format = `"[rand] Hello!!"` can expand to `"5 Hello!"`, `"6 Hello!"`, `"1 Hello!"`, `"0 Hello!"`, ...